Early European explorers

 - Summary of du Fresne's voyages to the Pacific and New Zealand .

 - Biography of du Fresne from the online Dictionary of New Zealand Biography.

 George Vancouver (English, 1757-1798) - first arrival 1791

-- Vancouver's Pacific voyages - On his third expedition, Cook had been looking for the existence of the Northwest Passage (a sea route through or around North America).
-In 1791 Vancouver was sent out to complete this search.
+- Vancouver's Pacific voyages - On his third expedition, Cook had been looking for the Northwest Passage (a sea route through or around North America).
+In 1791 Vancouver was sent to complete this search.